DoctorRicko/cyb499_phishing_detection/README.md

 pip install -r requirements.txt # I believe this downloads all necessary packages/dependencies/whatever
 ```
 # Acquiring datasets
+It's not best practice to upload datasets on public repositories.
+While our datasets are already public, lets just practice
-You need to manually get the datasets and put them in your LOCAL file structure (you cannot put them on github)
+simulating a professional environment.
+You need to manually get the datasets and put them in your LOCAL file structure
 ```
 mkdir -p data/extracted/phishing data/extracted/enron
 ```
-You need to make this *exact* file path at the top of the folder (/cyb499_phishing_detection)
+You need to make this *exact* file path at the top of the folder (/cyb499_phishing_detection),
 Then we need to download the csv files and *manually* place the zip/tar.gz files in the approriate folders
 You *may* need to download 7zip and adjust environment variables: https://www.7-zip.org/